Allowable Costs for Tribal Child Support Programs

 Question 4: May tribes use child support funds to prevent and reduce domestic violence?

 Answer 4: Yes.
 The tribal child support program may use IV-D funds to provide information about family violence and to screen and make effective referrals to emergency shelters and family violence services, including advocacy and counseling services, for families in the child support caseload.
 A tribe may also use IV-D funds to develop, produce, disseminate, and present outreach, education materials, and curricula about safe access to child support services.
-Please see question 6 of PIQ-12-02 for additional examples of allowable activities to prevent and reduce domestic violence.
+Please see question 6 of PIQ-12-02 (PDF) for additional examples of allowable activities to prevent and reduce domestic violence.

 INQUIRIES: ACF OCSE Regional Program Managers